agentmodels/agentmodels.org/chapters/3c-pomdp.md

 >`{manifestState: { ... }, latentState: { ... }}`

 The `manifestState` contains the features of the world that the agent always observes directly (and so always knows).
 This includes the remaining time and the agent's location in the grid.
 The `latentState` contains features that are only observable in certain states.
 In our examples, `latentState` specifies whether each restaurant is open or closed.

-The transition function for the POMDP case is essentially the same as in the MDP case.
-The main difference is that if a restaurant is closed the agent cannot transition to its location.
-The observation function allows the agent to observe whether a restaurant is open or closed only if the agent is adjacent to the restaurant.
+The transition function for the POMDP is the same as the MDP except that if a restaurant is closed the agent cannot transition to it.

 The next two codeboxes use the same POMDP, where all restaurants are open but for Noodle.
 The first agent prefers the Donut Store and believes (falsely) that Donut South is likely closed.
 The second agent prefers Noodle and believes (falsely) that Noodle is likely open.